Romchik38/site2/readme.md

 - [Docker](./doc/docker/00_readme.md) package for developing only
 - User and admin user login (authentication and authorization)
 - [DI Container](./doc/bootstrap/Container.md)

-The only dependency is *twig/twig*.
+- Code architectural layers

+## Dependencies

+1. *twig/twig*.
 You can replace it with any other template engine.
 All what you must do in this case - replace twig templates with new ones.
 Core logic will no change.

-Programming:
+2. *laminas/laminas-diactoros* - psr-7 implementation

+3. *wapmorgan/mp3info* - mp3 file checker (forked and refactored)

+4. Boostrap 5 as css framework

+## Programming

-- Site was writen with OOP and based on DDD.
+- Site was writen with OOP.
-- Phpstan with level 8
+- Phpstan with level 8.
-- deptrac
+- Code based on architectural layers: domain, application and infrastructure.
-- Only PHP with minimum JS on frontend
+- Only PHP with minimum JS on frontend.

 See docs in [doc folder](./doc/)